aws-samples/sample-connector-for-bedrock/README.md

-Record the new api_key for the new user, this api_key can be used to config your client to chat. and this api_key can be used to login the connector's WebUI to manage other api_key.
+Record the new api_key for the new user, this api_key can be used to config your client to chat. and this api_key can be used to login the connector's manager WebUI to manage other api_key.

 ### 6. Config client to connect to the connector server